How to import contracts and payment schedules

 Note!

 Are you going to import IFRS contracts?
+Then you must perform a reassessment!
 To perform a reassessment, select (on the Contracts sheet) "Yes" under Add reassessment and enter the date under Reassessment date.
 You can also add an explanatory Reassessment comment.
 The reassessment is done together with the import.

 Prepare contracts, payment schedules and adjustments by following this scheme.
 Once this is done, the import file is fully prepared.